nerdlab53/whisper_hindi/README.md

 This repository contains the implementation of Whisper-Large ASR model on the Gramvaani and Kathbath dataset for evaluation

-- The scripts for running the evaluation for the datasets are present here :
+- The notebooks used for running the evaluation for the datasets are present here :

 > Kathbath [here](https://github.com/nerdlab53/whisper_hindi/tree/main/Kathbath%20Hindi%20Eval)